pcantaluppi/node-powercli/README.md

 # node-powercli
-Node.js Image with VMware PowerCLI
+Ubuntu Image with Node.js and VMware PowerCLI